SoftwareHeritage/swh-docs/docs/user/deposit/howto/prepare.rst

   ``lzma``

-Our server will reject files larger than 100MB, so if your artefact is larger than that you will have to split it in multiple files.
+Our server will reject files larger than 100MB, so if your artefact is larger than that you will have to split it in multiple files and follow the multi-step deposit process.

 Tools
 -----